glebtsereteli/Figgy/docs/pages/home/faq.md

 | Nintendo Switch | 🚧 Planned |
 | HTML5 | ❌ Not planned |

-## 📍 What versions of GameMaker does GMRoomLoader support?
+## 📍 What versions of GameMaker does Figgy support?

 The latest Monthly.
 Currently that's `IDE v2024.14.0.207` and `Runtime v2024.14.0.251`.